Best Delicious Southern-style Sweet Tea

 SOME TIPS AND TRICKS TO MAKE DELICIOUS TEA

 Tea feels excellent when you brew it with water that has a rolling boil in a pot on the stove.
 When you unevenly heat water in the microwave, it might lose temperature when pouring it into the kettle and impact the flavor of the tea.
+You can also use an electric kettle to ensure a perfect boil every time.

 Instead of putting the tea bags in the hot water, you should slowly pour water over them.
 Simmer them until you get a powerful, black, and intensely aromatic beverage.
 To ensure that you’re doing it right, the tea pitcher must be so black that you can’t read a newspaper through it.